 For information about our Clinical Psychologists, see the "about us" page.
-Please send us an email or ring if you want to be seen by one of our private clinical psychologists, (see "contact us" details).
+Please send us an email or ring if you want to be seen by one of our private clinical psychologists for therapy, (see "contact us" details).

 Below are Links in an emergency to Other Helplines and Information.
 (We cannot vouch for these other organisations and can take no responsibility for their content.
 These links will take you away from our website so we suggest you open up another tab/window to follow any of the links).

 If you need to talk to someone urgently, contact details of other organisations for your information:

 Samaritans - http://www.samaritans.org/ - free call 116 123 free from the UK

 Sane - SANEline, a specialist mental health helpline - 0300 304 7000 between 4.30pm and 10.30pm each evening.

 Please note we cannot endorse any of the above sites.
 They are provided for information only and we take no responsibility for their content.